 The Third-Party Broker-Dealer Model

 A growing number of banks and credit unions are partnering with third-party broker-dealers (also known as third-party marketers) such as LPL Financial Institution Services and Raymond James Financial Institutions Division.
-Industry consulting group Kehrer Bielan Research and Consulting estimate that over 2,900 financial institutions are selling investment services.
+Industry consulting group Kehrer Bielan Research and Consulting estimate that over 2,900 financial institutions are offering wealth management services.
 Their research suggests that 98.6% offer investment services through third-party broker-dealers.

 With a third-party broker-dealer partnership, depository institutions can offer investment services to their customers with less overhead and headache.
 This article provides an overview of the third-party broker-dealer model, a summary of advantages and disadvantages, and a list of the current providers.